 - Open up channels for feedback and comment

-Research from Gallup reveals that only 30% of employees feel that that their voice is actually heard.
+Research from Gallup reveals that only 30% of employees feel that their voice is heard.
 At the heart of employee engagement is the feeling of inclusion.
 Quite simply, listening shows you care.

 When staff initiatives and suggestions are followed through and make it into company policy, this is something you need to publicise widely.
 This will promote a company ethos of innovation and continuous improvement.
 Moreover, it encourages employees to continue contributing to the overall success of your business.